Can Heron Therapeutics Inc. (HRTX) Remain Competitive?

 HRTX’s Market Performance

-HRTX stocks went up by 1.94% for the week, with a monthly jump of 21.15% and a quarterly performance of -42.10%, while its annual performance rate touched -74.82%.
-The volatility ratio for the week stands at 8.34% while the volatility levels for the past 30 days are set at 9.00% for Heron Therapeutics Inc. The simple moving average for the period of the last 20 days is 2.82% for HRTX stocks with a simple moving average of -55.01% for the last 200 days.
+HRTX stocks went down by -7.14% for the week, with a monthly drop of -11.07% and a quarterly performance of -47.90%, while its annual performance rate touched -79.06%.
+The volatility ratio for the week stands at 9.35% while the volatility levels for the past 30 days are set at 8.79% for Heron Therapeutics Inc. The simple moving average for the period of the last 20 days is -11.68% for HRTX stocks with a simple moving average of -60.36% for the last 200 days.

 Analysts’ Opinion of HRTX